Aioros/console-streaming-server/docs/_pages/support.md

 ## Issues

-If you are having trouble with Console Media Server, definitely take a look at the [Frequently Asked Questions]({{ "/faq/" | relative_url }}) first.
+If you are having trouble with Console Streaming Server, definitely take a look at the [Frequently Asked Questions]({{ "/faq/" | relative_url }}) first.
 If that doesn't help, please open a new issue [on GitHub](https://github.com/Aioros/console-streaming-server/issues).

 ## How it works